 By taking some simple steps to optimize your article for search engines it will help your work to be discovered, then read, used and cited in others’ work.
 This helps with the ISI Impact Factor of the journal your article is published in and will further raise the visibility of your article.

-Today’s search engines use secret complex mathematical algorithms that change every month to keep their search results as accurate as possible.
+Today’s search engines use secret complex mathematical algorithms that change several times a year to keep their search results as accurate as possible.
 They take into account over 100 different factors and do not disclose the weighting or importance of each.
 Below are just a few of the elements considered today by search engines:

 Try to repeat the key descriptive phrases.
 Try to imagine the phrases a researcher might search for if your paper would be of interest to them.
 Google can detect abuse of this so don’t overplay it, focus on just 3 or 4 key phrases in your abstract.

 Ensure the main key phrase for your topic is in your article title.
 Make sure your title is descriptive, unambiguous, accurate and reads well.
-Remember people search on key phrases not just single words eg ‘women’s health’ not ‘health’.
+Remember people search on key phrases not just single words e.g., ‘women’s health’ not ‘health’.
 Also try to include the topic as close to the start as possible.
 If you're using a 'creative' title, make this a subtitle to a more descriptive title.
 A descriptive title is also good for making an article more searchable in MEDLINE or Web of Science.

 The better you write your abstract, the better chance you are giving your article to appear high up in the search results rankings.
 This is vitally important as researchers will rarely investigate beyond the first 20 results from Google.

-This article comes out top in Google Scholar on a search of ‘depression folic acid’.
-These are words that researchers are likely to search on.
-These search terms are highlighted below so you can see the patterns of repeated phrases that Google looks at.
+This article comes out top in Google Scholar on a search of ‘hospital spending occupational therapy’.
+These are keywords that researchers are likely to search for.
+These search terms are highlighted in the sample article so you can see the patterns of repeated phrases that Google looks at.

 Key points to note: